Farouk994/cockTails/README.md

 * As a user i want to be able to navigate through the products according to their categories example: Spirit, Coolers, mixers and Ciders.

 * As a user search button is important to me just incase i am looking for a profile or a particular drink or a cocktail menu.

+#Added Nav Bar and buttons on the aside menu

+#added components
+*Jumbotron